XpiritBV/hol-xamarin-beyond-the-basics/hol/hol-04/Readme.md

 `git checkout master`

-Now to still have some notifications left in the remaining labs, we can still add the shiny.notifications libraries to the project and then repeat the addition the call `   services.UseNotifications();` tot the app.
-NExt you can make the following change to the existing background service, so you get a notification when the background task is run.
+Now to still have some notifications left in the remaining labs, we can still add the shiny.notifications libraries to the project and then repeat the addition of the call `   services.UseNotifications();` to the app.
+Next you can make the following change to the existing background service, so you get a notification when the background task is run.

 Add the following code to the class BackgroundSyncJob: